otaviofbrito/Transfermarkt-Scraper/README.md

 Ensure both containers are running by using `docker container ps` to check their status.

+> Databases can take a while to get ready.
+Check their connection before starting the crawler, or just wait a little.
 #### 2. Run Scrapy container

 ```console